Updated May 5, 2024

 Let's start with your business name.

-The first step to forming an LLC is picking a business name.
+The first step to forming a West Virginia LLC is picking a business name.
 You can pick anything you want as long as it meets the state's guidelines.

 West Virginia has naming conditions and certain restrictions may apply.
-Your business name must:
+For example, your LLC name must:

 • Contain words that indicate it's an LLC (e.g., LLC, Limited Liability Company, limited company, etc.)

-• Must be unique and distinguishable from other registered businesses in the state
+• Be unique and distinguishable from other registered businesses in the state

-• Shouldn't imply it's associated/affiliated with any government agency or department
+• Not imply it's associated/affiliated with any government agency or department

-• Must not indicate an illegal, criminal, or unlawful business purpose
+• Not indicate an illegal, criminal, or unlawful business purpose

-• Shouldn't contain the word "Olympic" or other trademarks of the International Olympic Committee
+• Not contain the word "Olympic" or other trademarks of the International Olympic Committee

 Not sure about your name yet?
 Like most states, West Virginia lets business owners reserve their LLC name to avoid losing it to other companies.
 Just file an Application for Name Reservation (Form NR-1) with the Secretary of State's office and pay the $15 filing fee.